 8 - Test the gate by carrying out a series of manual maneuvers.

-a - Once you have checked that all the nuts have been correctly tightened, carry out some manual gate operations to ensure its functioning on the basis of the different types of accessories uses.
+a - Once you have checked that all the nuts have been correctly tightened, carry out some manual gate operations to ensure its functioning based on the different types of accessories used.